m943040028/manifest/policy.md

 # Policies for manifests

-This document describes policies about we structure our manifests.
+This document describes policies for structuring our manifests.

  * If members of the Fuchsia project do not have the authority to revert changes in a repository, that repository must be pinned to a specific git hash.
 This